kishansreenivas/Internal-project/README.md

 🎬 FlixShow - A Microservices-Based Movie Booking Platform FlixShow is a scalable, distributed microservices-based like BookMyShow.
-It demonstrates modern enterprise software architecture built using Spring Boot, Spring Cloud, and a full suite of DevOps-ready tools.
+It demonstrates modern enterprise software architecture built using Spring Boot, Spring Cloud.

 🧩 Architecture Overview
 Upload this diagram (project img.png) to the root of your project for the image to render in GitHub.